My Dad the Bounty Hunter

-My Dad the Bounty Hunter is an animated science fiction adventure action-comedy television series by Everett Downing Jr. and Patrick Harpin for Netflix.
+My Dad the Bounty Hunter is an animated science fiction action-adventure comedy-drama television series by Everett Downing Jr. and Patrick Harpin for Netflix.
 The series premiered on February 9, 2023.
 Season 2 premiered on August 17, 2023.

 The series received positive reviews for its relatable story, likable characters, social commentary, and portrayal of Black families.
 The first season was released in its entirety on February 9, 2023.

 The series was cancelled after two seasons.

 Premise

 The series follows the story of Terry, who is followed by his kids, Lisa and Sean, who learn he is a bounty hunter, and drawn into a space adventure of sorts.